MAlessandrini-Univpm/an1310-python/README.md

 # an1310-python
-A python command-line implementation of the AN1310 PIC Bootloader.
+A python command-line implementation of the AN1310 Bootloader for PIC16 microcontrollers.

-This is a simple python implementation of the AN1310 bootloader for PIC microcontrollers (see relevant application note from Microchip).
+This is a simple python implementation of the AN1310 bootloader for PIC16 microcontrollers (see relevant application note from Microchip).
 The bootloader is used to program a PIC MCU through a serial port, most likely an USB-to-serial converter, provided that you have the bootloader firmware already programmed in the PIC itself.

 The program can be invoked with just the executable file (in hex format) as argument and it will try to autodetect the serial port (see below).
 Otherwise you can pass the port name with `-p` parameter.
 Try `./an1310.py -h` for help.

+Currently only the PIC16F887 is supported and tested, but the program can easily be extended to other devices (see below).

-Currently it only supports the PIC16F887, but see below for extensions.
-The procedure is as follows:
+The bootloading procedure is as follows:
 - assert break on serial port and ask user to reset the PIC
 - connect to bootloader firmware (stop here if no hex file given)
 - write user program